Xilinx/Vitis-Tutorials/Vitis_Platform_Creation/Introduction/03_Edge_VCK190/step4.md

    - Select template **Vector Addition**.
 Click **Finish**.

-4. Build the vector addtion application for hardware
+4. Build the vector addition application for hardware

    - Select **vadd_system** project
    - Click the drop down of **Build** hammer icon on tool bar, select **Hardware**.
 Alternatively, this step can be done by selecting **Active Build Configuration** to **Hardware** and click build icon.

-5. (Optional) Build the vector addtion application for hardware emulation
+5. (Optional) Build the vector addition application for hardware emulation

    - Select **vadd_system** project
    - Click the drop down of **Build** hammer icon on tool bar, select **Emulation-HW**.
 Alternatively, this step can be done by selecting **Active Build Configuration** to **Emulation HW** and click build icon.
-   - If it pops-up a dialouge to ask whether to clean the project, select **Don't clean**.
+   - If it pops-up a dialogue to ask whether to clean the project, select **Don't clean**.

 #### Test the Application on Hardware